Back to Articles

 Where Second-Step Decay Repeats Across Work

 Work waits without a clear next action.
 Decisions exist without a trigger.
 Follow-ups depend on memory.
 Tasks are marked complete before outcomes are used.
+The system reflects movement, but not completion.

 Second-Step Decay: Symptoms vs System Failures